 It is for the Authority to determine on what basis services from centrally retained funds will be provided to schools.
-The Authority cannot, however, discriminate in its provision of services on the basis of categories of schools except where such discrimination is justified by differences in statutory duties.
+The Authority cannot, however, discriminate in its provision of services on the basis of categories of schools except in cases where this would be allowable under the school and early years finance regulations or the dedicated schools grant (DSG) conditions of grant.
 The term 'services' under this section includes PRC and redundancy payments.